Botany (New Zealand electorate): Demographics

 Demographically, Botany is older than the rest of New Zealand, with over half of its population aged over 30.
 Asian New Zealanders make up a plurality of the electorate (44.9%) nearly three times the national average, and nearly twice as many Pasifika New Zealanders (13 to 8.1%), which makes Botany a minority-majority electorate.
-Botany has the highest number of people born overseas of any New Zealand electorate (53.9 in 2018), the most Buddhists in a New Zealand electorate, the lowest proportion of residents who do not speak English (10.8%) of the general electorates, and the highest number of one-family homes.
+Botany has the highest proportion of people born overseas of any New Zealand electorate (53.9% in 2018), the most Buddhists in a New Zealand electorate, the lowest proportion of residents who do not speak English (10.8%) of the general electorates, and the highest number of one-family homes.
 The average income in the electorate is high, with over half of the electorate's residents earning over $50,000 a year.

 A 2005 academic survey assessing the voting behaviour of Asian New Zealanders showed a strong preference for the Labour Party, with a sizeable proportion prepared to vote for the National Party (47 to 40); it also showed that among Asian New Zealanders, the most important issues were the economy and law and order.
 This was demonstrated by a large anti-crime march (a crowd of 15,000 was estimated, with a significant number of these being Asian New Zealanders) was held in Auckland (on the streets of Botany) in July 2008 amidst claims of increasing violent crime in New Zealand targeted against its Asian population.
 The march's organiser Peter Low used his website to clarify his position, calling for harsher sentencing, victims' rights and zero "criminal rights".